ngbolin/McKinseyAnalyticsOnlineHackathons/Jan2018/README.md

 Input variables:

-ID
-Unique ID (can not be used for predictions)
-Gender
-Sex of the applicant
-DOB
-Date of Birth of the applicant
-Lead_Creation_Date
-Date on which Lead was created
-City_Code
-Anonymised Code for the City
-City_Category
-Anonymised City Feature
-Employer_Code
-Anonymised Code for the Employer
-Employer_Category1
-Anonymised Employer Feature
-Employer_Category2
-Anonymised Employer Feature
-Monthly_Income
-Monthly Income in Dollars Customer_Existing_Primary_Bank_Code
-Anonymised Customer Bank Code
-Primary_Bank_Type
-Anonymised Bank Feature
-Contacted
-Contact Verified (Y/N)
-Source
-Categorical Variable representing source of lead Source_Category
-Type of Source
-Existing_EMI
-EMI of Existing Loans in Dollars
-Loan_Amount
-Loan Amount Requested
-Loan_Period
-Loan Period (Years)
-Interest_Rate
-Interest Rate of Submitted Loan Amount
-EMI
-EMI of Requested Loan Amount in dollars
-Var1
-Categorical variable with multiple levels
-Approved
-(Target) Whether a loan is Approved or not (0/1)
+1. ID - Unique ID (can not be used for predictions)
+2. Gender - Sex of the applicant
+3. DOB - Date of Birth of the applicant
+4. Lead_Creation_Date - Date on which Lead was created
+5. City_Code - Anonymised Code for the City
+6. City_Category - Anonymised City Feature
+7. Employer_Code - Anonymised Code for the Employer
+8. Employer_Category1 - Anonymised Employer Feature
+9. Employer_Category2 - Anonymised Employer Feature
+10. Monthly_Income - Monthly Income in Dollars
+11. Customer_Existing_Primary_Bank_Code - Anonymised Customer Bank Code
+12. Primary_Bank_Type - Anonymised Bank Feature
+13. Contacted - Contact Verified (Y/N)
+14. Source - Categorical Variable representing source of lead
+15. Source_Category- Type of Source
+16. Existing_EMI - EMI of Existing Loans in Dollars
+17. Loan_Amount - Loan Amount Requested
+18. Loan_Period - Loan Period (Years)
+19. Interest_Rate - Interest Rate of Submitted Loan Amount
+20. EMI - EMI of Requested Loan Amount in dollars
+21. Var1 - Categorical variable with multiple levels
+22. Approved - (Target) Whether a loan is Approved or not (0/1)

 **Evaluation Criteria**